shivakrishnak/sk-pages/index.md

 > One document.
 Everything you need.
 No external references.
 >
-> A self-contained system for becoming an exceptional thinker, communicator, and professional — designed for a 33-year-old Indian male targeting elite-level English fluency, deep intellectual ability, and commanding presence.
+> A self-contained system for becoming an exceptional thinker, communicator, and professional

 ---